inductiva/inductiva/docs-sources/documentation/intro/templating.md

 any file already exist in the `target_dir`.
 This behavior is intended to prevent accidental overwriting of files that may have been generated in a previous run.

-To enforce deleting existing files and creating new one, you can set the `overwrite` argument to `True` when calling the `renderdir` method.
+To enforce the deletion of existing files and creating new ones, you can set the `overwrite` argument to `True` when calling the `renderdir` method.